hpgrahsl/kryptonite-for-kafka/docs/kms/overview.md

 ```
 ServiceLoader
   └── KmsKeyVaultProvider          ← keyset storage capability
-  └── KmsKeyEncryptionProvider ← keyset encryption capability
+  └── KmsKeyEncryptionProvider     ← keyset encryption capability (kek_type)
+  └── EnvelopeKekEncryptionProvider ← envelope KEK capability (envelope_kek_configs)
 ```

 Each module registers its implementations in `META-INF/services/` descriptor files.
-If a module JAR is absent from the classpath, the corresponding `kms_type` or `kek_type` values are unavailable.
-You'd get a runtime exception in case the configured keyset storage or key encryption mechanism can't be found.
+If a module JAR is absent from the classpath, the corresponding `kms_type`, `kek_type`, or envelope KEK provider is unavailable and a runtime exception is thrown if it is configured.

 ---